 Navigating your calling is often fraught with challenges.
-And that’s not just because we’re not always clear on how to make the correct choice for us, but also because we live in a world filled with other people’s intentions and actions.
-These definitely can affect us, and their impact is not always intended to be a lesson meant specifically for us, if it is even a lesson.
+And that’s not just because we’re not always clear on how to make the correct choices, but also because we live in a world filled with other people’s intentions and actions.
+These can definitely affect us, and their impact is not always intended to be a lesson meant specifically for us, if it is even a lesson.

 Fulfilling our “outer” lives through our professional and vocational intentions is often highly dependent on the honoring of previously established agreements.
 Important agreements are put in place prior to our incarnation, but some are made subsequently to further expand the original agenda, or as back-ups to failed primary agreements.
 If you enter into an agreement — it could be a business partnership, a decision to date exclusively and be monogamous, take a job where your employer has agreed to pay you a certain salary, sign a lease, be in a certain location by a date certain to meet — and these agreements are then broken by the other party, the goals you were aiming for are delayed.
 Then you have to rely on your resourcefulness to find other pieces that will fill in the gaps.
 Some goals can even become unattainable when they were dependent on a specific agreement.
 The loss of important agreements can make it more difficult to manifest your plans as they were originally conceived.
 With increased losses, we can find ourselves living ‘ad hoc’ lives, making things up as we go, and using what’s available to make our lives as agreeable and meaningful as possible, and to make up for having ‘missed the boat.’